-- 1. All class entries in this division need to be made in Fair Entry by June 15, 2024. - 2.
+- All class entries in this division need to be made in Fair Entry by June 15, 2025.
+If a market lamb is shown, the exhibitor can participate in the Ribbon Auction.
+Entries need to be made in Fair Entry by July 9,2025. - 2.
 Lambs cannot exhibit if there are any signs of club lamb fungus.
 They will be sent home and not allowed to participate in the fair. - 3.
-All sheep exhibitors must provide their own bedding. - 4.
-All market lambs and all commercial ewes must attend the May weigh in and be weighed and ear tagged. - 5.
+All sheep exhibitors must provide their own bedding.

+- 4. All market lambs and all commercial ewes must attend the May weigh in and be weighed and ear tagged. - 5.
 All sheep must have an individual Scrapie Flock of Origin Identification tag. - 6.
 Lambs must still have their milk teeth to show at the fair. - 7.
-Yearling ewes shall be born between September 1, 2022, and December 31, 2023. - 8.
+Yearling ewes shall be born between September 1, 2023, and December 31, 2024. - 8.
 Purebred breeding lambs must be registered with papers available at fair weigh in. - 9.
 Ewe animals weighed in as market lambs during the spring market animal weigh-in may be shown in the crossbred commercial lamb breeding classes. - 10.
 Animals shown as breeding animals cannot be shown as market animals.
 They can only show in one show. - 11.
 Animals to qualify for the speckled face commercial ewe class must possess pronounced speckling on a large portion of the face. - 12.
 Class 25102, 25103, 25104 will compete for champion and reserve champion commercial ewe.
 Champion and reserve champion purebred will be selected from classes 25100 and 25101.
 Supreme Champion and Supreme Reserve Champion will be selected from classes 25100, 25101, 25102, 25103, and 25104. - 13.
 The purpose of the breeding classes is to encourage 4-H and FFA youth to keep their ewes and establish superior flocks. - 14.
 All market lambs and commercial ewes must be slick shorn upon arrival to the fairgrounds.
 Animals which are not slick shorn will not be allowed to stall or enter the fair.
-Suggested fleece length for purebred breeding sheep is 1⁄2 inch with 3⁄4 inch maximum, with the exception being for wool breeds which have no maximum length.

-15. All market lambs participate in the rate of gain contest.
+Suggested fleece length for purebred breeding sheep is 1⁄2 inch with 3⁄4 inch maximum, with the exception being for wool breeds which have no maximum length. - 15.
+All market lambs participate in the rate of gain contest.
+Top three will be recognized.